Easter Monday: United States

 In the United States, Easter Monday is not a federal holiday and there are few national observances apart from traditions such as the White House Easter egg roll.
 On a local level, the day is informally observed in some areas, such as North Dakota and some cities in New York, Michigan, and Indiana.
 Easter Monday was a public holiday in North Carolina from 1935 to 1987 due to the early-20th-century tradition of state government workers taking the day off to attend the annual baseball game between North Carolina State College and Wake Forest College.
 Texas and Maryland schools often have holidays on Good Friday and Easter Monday.
 In some states and districts, public schools and universities close on Easter Monday, often as part of spring break.

 Dyngus Day

 Traditionally Polish areas of the United States observe Easter Monday as Dyngus Day.
 Dyngus Day celebrations are widespread and popular in Chicago; Cleveland; Buffalo, New York; Wyandotte and Hamtramck in Michigan; South Bend and La Porte in Indiana; and Hanover, New Hampshire.

 United Kingdom

-Only England, Wales and Northern Ireland observe Easter Monday as a bank holiday, with many large retailers being closed on Easter Monday.
+Only England, Wales and Northern Ireland observe Easter Monday as a bank holiday, with many large retailers being closed.
 It is not an official public holiday in Scotland, but might be locally observed, with large retailers being open; but with reduced opening hours.

+Apprentice Boys

+In Northern Ireland, the Apprentice Boys of Derry organize an annual demonstration and parade, which commemorates the Siege of Derry.